bertieucbs/aws-kendra-metadata/README.md

 ![](images/kendra-metadata.drawio.png)

-Step 1 : Export your sample web pages into following files
+Step 1 : Export your sample web pages into following files.
+You can use any extentions for the primary document you like, for the purpose of tutorial we will use .txt

-- quarantine-isolation.txt --> This will have main text (example description which you want to index)
+- quarantine-isolation.txt --> We will have our main text (example *description*) in this which we want to index primarily
 - quarantine-isolation.txt.metadata.json --> This will have the meta data attributes which you want to export and associate with your document.

-Step 2 : Create following folders in your sample S3 bucket and upload the files as directed below
+Step 2 : Create following folders in your sample S3 bucket and upload the exported files as directed below

-- **data/** : This will have main text (example *description* which you want to index e.g. *quarantine-isolation.txt*
+- **data/** : This will have main exported document with the text (example *description*) which you want to index e.g. **quarantine-isolation.txt**
-- **metadata/data/** : This will have the meta data attributes which you want to export and associate with your document. e.g. *quarantine-isolation.txt.metadata.json*
+- **metadata/data/** : This will have the meta data attributes which you want to export and associate with your document. e.g. **quarantine-isolation.txt.metadata.json**

 Step 3 : Do the following in Amazon Kendra

 * Create Kendra index.
-* Create Datasource using S3 bucket as source and pointing to data and metadata folders.
+* Create Datasource using S3 bucket as source and pointing to **data/** and **metadata/** folders.
 Reference : [Getting started with an Amazon S3 data source (console)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-s3.html)
 * Use the console or the [UpdateIndex API](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateIndex.html) to create the index fields.
 The supported field types are date, long, string, and string list.
 Reference : [Creating custom document attributes](https://docs.aws.amazon.com/kendra/latest/dg/custom-attributes.html)
 * Sync the content